timojuez/hificon/README.md

-# Freenon - Free Denon Network AVR Controlling Software for GNU
+# Freenon Network AVR Controlling Software
-### Control power and master volume with your Ubuntu laptop or similar
+### Control your Denon AVR's power and master volume with your Ubuntu laptop or similar

 ## Requirements
 - GNU OS (e.g. Ubuntu) or cygwin